Which of the following isotopes has the same number of neutrons a... | Study Prep in Pearson+

-Which of the following isotopes has the same number of neutrons as nitrogen-15 (N-15)?
+Which of the following isotopes has the same number of neutrons as Ca-42?

 A